x-vin/covidcures/docs/src/intappvaxrecovery.md

    - [Calcium, vitamin D, vitamin K2, and magnesium supplementation and skeletal health; Anna Capozzi et al.; Maturitas; Oct, 2020][19]
    - [Role of Magnesium in Vitamin D Activation and Function; Anne Marie Uwitonze & Mohammed S Raazzaque; The Journal of the American Osteopathic Association; Mar 1, 2018][20]

-## Notes on the Recommendations to Mitigate Long-Term Effects of Covid-19 mRNA and DNA Vaccines:
+## Notes on the Recommendations to Mitigate Long-Term Effects of Covid-19 mRNA and DNA Vaccines

 There have been a plethora of reports, largely broadcast via the Fifth Estate of the informal social communications platforms, about the inacceptably high short term and longer term adverse effects of the novel Covid-19 vaccines.
 Here are two interviews that might throw light on the true, unimaginable scope and severity of the problem.
 The interviewee is a prominent researcher Dr. Jessica Rose, whose phenomenal findings from the Vaccine Adverse Events Reporting Site (VAERS) data were actively suppressed in the public domain:
    - [Gal Shalev Interview with Dr. Jessica Rose- Part 1/2][21]